Property Law & Moving House

 3. Let us work our magic

 We can leap into action as soon as you’re happy to proceed with us.
-Before starting your conveyancing, there’s a few admin things we need to get out the way, such as verifying your identity and reviewing our terms & conditions.
+Before starting your conveyancing, there are a few admin things we need to get out the way, such as verifying your identity and reviewing our terms & conditions.

 We’ll also confirm your fixed fee conveyancing quote in writing.
 You can trust that we’ll never go outside this quote unless extra work is required that is absolutely necessary (and even then, we’ll speak to you first and get your confirmation).